Attorneys

 Exeter Flying Post 3 Jun 1819 p1 col5

-1823 Solomon Tozer, the son of Solomon Tozer and Mary, was baptized on April 30th.
-Solomon was a sergemaker.
+Henry Tozer, the son of Solomon and Mary, was born in 1829 and baptised in Ashburton in January 1830.
+His father was a sergemaker.

 The 1861 census of Ashburton shows Henry Tozer, solicitor, living in East Street.
 With him is his wife Harriet A, his daughter Harriet M E, and his son Solomon.